-The Public Interest Network (PIN) is a collection of over one hundred left-wing nonprofit organizations headed by Doug Phelps, a powerful Democratic Party political operative connected with the Democracy Alliance network of left-of-center donors.
+The Public Interest Network (PIN) is a collection of over one hundred left-wing nonprofit and for-profit organizations headed by Doug Phelps, a powerful Democratic Party political operative connected with the Democracy Alliance network of left-of-center donors.
 The network consists of the U.S. Public Interest Research Group (USPIRG), many state-level PIRGs, environmentalist group Environment America and its state-level chapters, and many other nonprofit advocacy groups.
 The network of groups has been dubbed “the Liberal Sweatshop” for its labor practices.

 PIN is notable for its use of paid canvassers supporting left-leaning client organizations across the country through its 501(c)(3) nonprofit clearinghouse, the Fund for the Public Interest, which works in alignment with allied left-of-center campaigns.